microsoft/greenlands/AgentToolkit/README.md

-# Greenland Agent Toolkit
+# Greenlands Agent Toolkit

-The Agent Toolkit is a helper tool to connect automatic agents with the Greenland and Minecraft servers through Azure Event Hub.
+The Agent Toolkit is a helper tool to connect automatic agents with the Greenlands and Minecraft servers through Azure Event Hub.

 Link to documentation: [Agent Toolkit](/Docs/AgentToolkit/Getting-Started.md)